genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/06_developer-training/01_training-content-day1.md

 ### Starting the server

 Now we need to start the servers.
-To do that, follow the structions below according to your environment configuration.
+To do that, follow the instructions below according to your environment configuration.

 <Tabs defaultValue="Intellij Plugin" values={[{ label: 'Intellij Plugin', value: 'Intellij Plugin', },{ label: 'Docker', value: 'Docker'} ,{ label: 'WSL', value: 'WSL'}]}>
 <TabItem value="Intellij Plugin">